kwesilarry1/90-Days-Python-Challenge/README.md

-# Learning Python everyday for 90 Days and creating dome simple tools
+# Learning Python everyday for 90 Days and creating some simple tools